 A modern blues innovator who fused traditional Delta sounds with hip-hop and found fame acting in the Coen Brothers' 'O Brother, Where Art Thou?'

-Chris Thomas King dragged the blues into the 21st century, sometimes kicking and screaming.
-The son of Baton Rouge juke joint owner Tabby Thomas, he was steeped in the music's deepest traditions from childhood.
-But as a young man in the 1980s, he grew restless, feeling the genre had become a museum piece.
-Moving to New Orleans, he began a radical experiment, layering his searing guitar work and soulful voice over drum machines and samples, creating a hybrid he called '21st Century Blues.'
-The purist backlash was fierce, but King was undeterred.
-His career took an unexpected turn when the Coen Brothers cast him as the enigmatic bluesman Tommy Johnson in their 2000 film 'O Brother, Where Art Thou?'
-His performances of songs like 'Hard Time Killing Floor Blues' introduced his sound to a massive new audience and fueled a mainstream folk revival.
-King leveraged that fame not just for his music, but to open a recording studio in New Orleans and author a book on blues history.
-He stands as a vital link between the music's raw origins and its future possibilities.
+Chris Thomas King layered searing guitar work and soulful voice over drum machines and samples, creating a hybrid he called '21st Century Blues.'
+The son of Baton Rouge juke joint owner Tabby Thomas, he steeped himself in the music's deepest traditions as a child.
+Growing restless in the 1980s, he moved to New Orleans and began his radical experiment.
+The Coen Brothers cast him as the enigmatic bluesman Tommy Johnson in 'O Brother, Where Art Thou?'
+His performances of songs like 'Hard Time Killing Floor Blues' introduced his sound to a massive audience and fueled a mainstream folk revival.
+He opened a recording studio in New Orleans and authored a book on blues history.

 1946–1964